AnthonyRuffino/web-game/requirements/menu-bar-and-menus-electron.md

 ---

-# Progress Update (2024-06-09, Commit: Overlay & Skeleton Menus Integration)
+# Progress Update (Commit: Overlay & Skeleton Menus Integration)

 ## What Was Achieved
 - **Overlay Logic Refactored**: The opaque black overlay is now managed by the menu/modal system (`menuManager.js`), not the menu bar.
 It appears when any menu is open and blocks all UI/canvas below, and is hidden when all menus are closed.